pmache/heinanos/README.md

 # How to test HeinanOS builds?

--Download a software called Virtual Box
+- Download a software called Virtual Box
--Create a new virtual machine
+- Create a new virtual machine
--Set it as Other/Unknown operating system
+- Set it as Other/Unknown operating system
--Add the image you downloaded in the CD/DVD tab -Restart the virtual machine
+- Add the image you downloaded in the CD/DVD tab
+- Restart the virtual machine
--Enjoy HeinanOS! :-)
+- Enjoy HeinanOS! :-)

 Thank you very much!